JMU JMU - Department of Computer Science

 Expand

-14. Change line 51 back to what it was originally.
+14. Change this line back to what it was originally.

-15. Change the identifier in line 11 to passenger.
+15. Change passengers to passenger in the declaration statement.
 How many warnings/errors are there now (and what are they)?

-Three - one one line 11 ("The value of the field is never used"), one on line 22 ("passengers cannot be resolved to a field"), and one one line 51 ("passengers cannot be resolved to a field").
+Three - one on line 11 ("The value of the field is never used"), one on line 22 ("passengers cannot be resolved to a field"), and one on line 51 ("passengers cannot be resolved to a field").

 Expand